 ARGX-113.
-We are currently developing our lead product candidate, ARGX-113, for the treatment of patients with MG and ITP, both of which are rare and severe autoimmune diseases associated with high levels of pathogenic immunoglobulin G, or IgG, antibodies for which few innovative biologic treatments have been approved and severe unmet medical need exists.
+We are currently developing our lead product candidate, ARGX-113, for the treatment of patients with MG, ITP, and PV, all of which are rare and severe autoimmune diseases associated with high levels of pathogenic IgG antibodies for which few innovative biologic treatments have been approved and severe unmet medical need exists.
 ARGX-113 utilizes our ABDEG engineering technology and is designed to block the recycling of IgG antibodies, which results in their removal from circulation.
-We believe that our approach presents potential benefits relative to the current standard of care for MG and ITP: corticosteroids and immunosuppressants in the early stages, followed by intravenous IgG, or IVIg, and plasma exchange, or plasmapheresis, as the disease progresses.
+We believe that our approach presents potential benefits relative to the current standard of care for MG, ITP and PV: corticosteroids and immunosuppressants in the early stages, followed by intravenous IgG, or IVIg, and plasma exchange, or plasmapheresis, as the disease progresses.
 These potential benefits include improved time of onset, increased magnitude and duration of therapeutic benefit, a more favorable safety and tolerability profile and reduced cost burden to the healthcare system.